 TO BE ARRANGED: There will be blocks of time in your schedule that will be labeled TBA.
 These are periods of time that you are required to be in class.
 These time periods might be used by instructors to give examinations, have guest lecturers, or orient you to the affiliations.
 You should expect that there will be something scheduled for each TBA.
-The schedule for the TBA's is kept in the hallway and you should check it frequently to see if a TBA has been scheduled.
 The TBA schedule will also be emailed to the students.